 Old versions of apps can also cause issues.
-Upgrading from one major version of iOS to another can cause stability issues if an app isn’t updated to account for the changes.
+Upgrading from one major version of iOS or iPadOS to another can cause stability issues if an app isn’t updated to account for the changes.
 Sometimes, developers abandon their apps entirely.

 The most obvious solution here is to check for an update.
 Launch the App Store, head to the “Updates” tab, and then tap “Update All” to install any available updates.
 You can see how long ago an app was updated by searching for it in the App Store and scrolling down to Version History.

 If an app hasn’t been updated in quite some time, you might want to seek an alternative.
 Sometimes, developers upload new versions as new apps.
 For example, the note-taking app Drafts 4 was renamed Drafts (Legacy Version) after Drafts 5 was released.